crcx/atua/Atua.md

 # I/O Words

 Retro only supports basic output by default.
-The RRE interface that Atua uses adds support for files and stdin, so we map these to words and provide some other helpers.
+The RRE interface that Atua uses adds support for files and stdin, so we use these and provide some other helpers.

 *Console Output*